-An insider affairs contact is the contact person for an issuer whom any of the Securities Commissions will contact regarding the issuer and the issuer profile supplement, if there is an issue that a Securities Commission needs to discuss with that issuer.
-You need to include this individual's business address, business telephone number and business email address on the issuer profile supplement.
+An insider affairs contact is the contact person for an issuer whom any of the securities regulatory authorities will contact regarding the issuer and the issuer profile supplement, if there is an issue that a securities regulatory authority needs to discuss with that issuer.
+You need to include this individual's business address, business telephone number and business e-mail address on the issuer profile supplement.